rux-lang/docs/docs/installation.md

 scoop install rux-lang/rux
 ```

-### Installer
+### Releases

-Download the latest installer from the GitHub releases page.
+Prebuilt binaries are available from the GitHub releases page.

-Available installers:
+Available downloads:

-* `.msi`
+* `.msi` — installs Rux on the system
-* `.exe`
+* `.exe` — standalone Rux executable

-Run the installer and follow the on-screen instructions.
+The standalone executable can be used directly without running an installer.

 ---

 ## Arch Linux

-Rux is available through the AUR.
+Rux is available from the AUR.

 ```bash
 yay -S rux-git